 Homeownership can come with a thousand headaches, and adulting as a homeowner has the potential to be totally overwhelming.
 Now that we’ve owned our home for almost 15 years, we’ve been through plenty of challenges — renting, renovating, burglary, and more.
 As we’ve come up against each of these challenging, scary, and often confusing moments, we’ve learned plenty of ways to simplify the complicated.
 We’ve also learned the ropes when it comes to smart ways to save money, preventative measures to keep your home running smoothly, and lots more.
 Long story short, we’re figuring out how to make homeowning surprisingly painless.
 Here’s what we’ve learned.

 Get Smart Initially, I was totally anti-smart-home.
 Ryan is all about the gadgets and slowly but surely has broken me down so that I’m totally on board with a smart home.
 We have smart locks, a smart thermostat, a smart sprinkler system, and more.
 But what I’ve really found is that they’re more than just gadgets — they’re smart ways to save money.
 Our energy and water bills have shown huge improvement since we implemented the smart tools, because they cut out waste.
-Smart tools are also like little assistants, so you don’t have to remember so many things at once.
+From our cooling system to our home security, smart tools are also like little assistants, so you don’t have to remember so many things at once.
 Forget to turn off the air conditioning before you left for your trip?
 Just do it from your phone.

 Protect It All Insurance is one of those homeowner-type things that just perplexes me.
 Try as I might, it’s not something that I readily understand the ins and outs of.
 But if you can find a way to simplify the complicated, do it.
 A great option for just that is Esurance.
 You can get a quote in minutes online, and it’s all simple, fast, and straight to the point.
 I love that their site is clean and uncomplicated, and I especially love that they have an app where you can manage your policy, file claims, and more.
 Need car insurance?
 They have that too.
 Whether you’re owning, renting, or need driver’s coverage, I can’t stress enough that you just make sure you’re covered!
 When we were burglarized a couple of years ago we were so grateful to have coverage that returned us all of our belongings.
 So don’t be scared!
 Esurance is surprisingly painless (not to mention another smart way to save, with their affordable coverage).